1. What is the Hawaii APAL Program?

 Participants can expect to dedicate between four to 10 hours per month.
 To accommodate the schedules of everyone, meetings are typically held on weeknights from 6 p.m. to 8 p.m.
 Extra opportunities are available to those whose schedules permit.

-Program participants are expected to complete a research project at the conclusion of the program.
+Program participants are expected to complete a research project by the conclusion of the program which includes the submission of a 1500-2000 word paper and a presentation to Pacific Forum staff, program sponsors, and community members.

 12. I am not based on Oahu, Hawaii.
 Can I still participate?